raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

         - Content distribution
 - S3 - Infrequent Access (IA)
     - 99.9% availability
+    - **Same low latency and high throughput performance of Standard**
     - Minimum 30 days storage
-    - For data that is not accessed frequently but needs rapid access when needed
+    - **For data that is not accessed frequently but needs rapid access when needed**
     - Lower fee compared to standard S3 but fee on retrieval per GB
     - Can sustain loss of 2 concurrent
     - Charged at constant price GB/Month